International FAQs - Graduate Degrees

 Q: What documents do I need to apply for admission?

-A: After applying online, you should send all secondary school academic records.
-These records should include all courses taken, grades received and degrees or certificates earned.
+A: During the application process, you will upload all secondary school academic records.
+These records should be in English and include all courses taken, grades received and degrees or certificates earned.
 An explanation of your school's coding system used to evaluate your work should accompany the records.
 Make sure to add all post-secondary.
-Send all these records in ENGLISH to:

 Q: Can you issue an I-20 to an international student?

 A: Yes, an I-20 is issued once an international student has been admitted and paid the one-time international student fee.
 (To apply for a visa, please send your I-20 documentation and acceptance letter to the U.S. embassy in your country.)